House of Rietmann: Schaffhausen Branch

-The Rietmanns are recorded in Schaffhausen as early as 1392, when the family appears in the city’s first tax register.
-In 1575, a member formally obtained Burgerrecht (citizenship rights), securing their place within the Schaffhausen urban patriciate.
-Among its notable figures was Johannes Rietmann, who pursued a military career that culminated in his appointment as field marshal in the service of the House of Savoy and ennoblement.
+The Rietmanns are recorded in Schaffhausen as early as 1392, when the family appears in the city's first tax register.
+In 1575, a Johann Georg Rietmann formally obtained Burgerrecht (citizenship rights), securing their place within the Schaffhausen urban patriciate.
+Indeed, the family was part of the prestigious Merchants Guild.

+Among its notable figures was Johannes Rietmann, who pursued a military career that culminated in his appointment as Field Marshal (the Ancien regime equivalent of a modern-day General) in the service of the House of Savoy and was ennobled in 1734.